Sustainable Airport Master Plan (SAMP)

 Before any of the Long-Term Vision projects are implemented, additional planning studies and the appropriate environmental review process will be conducted.

 The Port and FAA are conducting an extensive study about potential environmental impacts of SAMP NTPs, in compliance with the National Environmental Protection Act (NEPA), which requires public involvement.
+The FAA is the lead agency, and we follow their guidance under FAA Order 1050.1F.

 Once the NEPA process is complete, the State Environmental Policy Act (SEPA) environmental review will follow.